BackArgJava/BackArgJava/README.md

 I am a software developer focused on building secure, scalable backend architectures and connecting them to modern, responsive interfaces.
 I specialize in Java and Spring Boot, with a strong emphasis on integrating cutting-edge AI models to solve complex real-world problems.

-Currently, I am working as a freelancer, collaborating with international clients and continuously expanding my technical stack.
+Currently, I am working as a freelancer based in **Buenos Aires, Argentina 🇦🇷**.
+I collaborate with international clients, offering seamless communication and highly compatible working hours for global and North American engineering teams.

 ### 🚀 What I'm Working On
 * 🧠 **Sentinel AI:** An intelligent, decoupled Full-Stack bug tracking dashboard integrating Google Gemini 2.5 Flash with a Spring Boot REST API and a React frontend.